Skip to main content

 I originally published portions of this coverage on Transportation Riders United’s website while serving as a member of the organization’s Board of Directors.
 TRU is a 501(c)(3) nonprofit and does not support, oppose, or contribute to any elected officials, candidates, or political parties.

-Coverage of legislative activity on this blog, as well as my personal Twitter account, represents my independent views unless otherwise noted.
+Coverage of legislative activity on this blog, as well as my personal Twitter, Bluesky, and Mastodon accounts, represents my independent views unless otherwise noted.

 Corey Corey (@coreyjrowe)